 There is a fascinating range of Historic Sites in Finland, from medieval castles to industrial landscapes.
-Together with its museums, these Historic Sites in Finland are a great way to discover the story of a nation which has, among other things, been ruled by the Swedish and the Russians before attaining independence in 1917.
+Together with its museums, these historic sites in Finland are a great way to discover the story of a nation which was, among other things, ruled by both the Swedish and the Russians before gaining independence in 1917.

 There’s a host of top Historic Sites in Finland to visit and among the very best are Suomenlinna Fortress, Kastelholm Castle and Raseborg Castle.
 Other popular sites tend to include Hame Castle, Bomarsund Fortress and St. Anna’s Church of Kokar.

 What are the best Historic Sites in Finland?

 Suomenlinna Fortress is an impressive 18th century maritime fortification complex spread over eight islands in Helsinki which has been property of the Swedish, the Russians, and the Finnish.
 Considered to be an excellent example of the military architecture of the period, Suomenlinna Fortress is a UNESCO World Heritage site.

 Today, this is a fascinating place to visit and a popular one, with various things to see including a series of museums as well as sites such as the King’s Gate and the Great Courtyard.
 Military history enthusiasts will enjoy exploring its many bastions and there are guided tours.

 Turku Castle is a large medieval castle in Finland which has served as a stronghold as well as a granary and a prison.
 In fact, it is said to be Finland’s largest intact medieval building.

 In terms of military action, Turku Castle often featured in local or regional battles.
 In 1318, it also played a more international role when it was attacked by Russian invaders.
 Yet, over time, Turku Castle’s military importance waned and it became a 18th and 19th century prison before coming a museum of its own history and that of the Turku region, a part it still plays today.